stenglein-lab/MIP_280A4_Fall_2022/exercises/github_exercise.md

 You will need to use an email for your github account.
 You may want to use an email that you expect to have for a long time (in other words, you may want to *not* use your CSU email if you plan to graduate from and leave CSU sometime.)

-If you already have an account, log into to it.

 Later, you can customize your github profile if you want.
 For instance by putting in a profile picture, providing a location, etc.

-Note that there is an option to keep your email private if you prefer (in the Settings for your github account).
+Note that there is an option to keep your email private if you prefer.

+> If you already have an account, log into to it.

 #### Create a personal access token